arachne-framework/architecture/adr-002-configuration.md

 Each distinct module will have the ability to contribute to the schema and define entity types specific to its own domain.
-Modules which must interact or depend on eachother may reference entity types and properties defined in the other, in addition to their own.
+Modules which must interact or depend on each other may reference entity types and properties defined in the other, in addition to their own.

-Although it has much in common with an fully general in-memory database, the configuration value will be a single immutable value, no a stateful data store.
-This will avoid many of the complexities of state and change, and will eliminate the temptation to use the configuration iself as dynamic storage for runtime data.
+Although it has much in common with a fully general in-memory database, the configuration value will be a single immutable value, not a stateful data store.
+This will avoid many of the complexities of state and change, and will eliminate the temptation to use the configuration itself as dynamic storage for runtime data.

 ## Status